ApryseSDK/webviewer-react-toolkit/README.md

-# PDFTron Component Library
+# 🚧 PDFTron Component Library 🚧

+> This library is under heavy construction.
+We will update the information on
+> here once it is ready to be used.
+In the meantime, we advise against using it
+> in your project.
+Documentation will be out of date or absent -- changes are
+> happening quickly and documentation will be updated once we are closer to
+> releasing.

-This component library will contain a number of React components that integrate nicely with the WebViewer API.
+This component library will contain various React components that integrate with the PDFTron WebViewer API.

-This README is currently used for planning purposes.

 ## Goal

-To create a set of highly customizable components that takes WebViewer documents (and other objects), and wraps them in specific functionality.
+To create a set of highly customizable components that take WebViewer documents (and other objects), and wrap them in specific functionality.

 One example might be a `<Thumbnail />` component, which takes a WebViewer document as a prop and displays a thumbnail.